NGC 7501

 NGC 7501 is an elliptical galaxy located in the constellation Pisces.
 It was discovered on September 2, 1864 by the astronomer Albert Marth.
 It is a member of the Pegasus II cluster of galaxies.
 A radio source has been detected within one minute of arc of the position of NGC 7501.

+Supernova

 One supernova has been observed in NGC 7501: SN 2021wyw (type Ia, mag.
 19.5).